cisco/mindmeld/source/userguide/deep_neural_nets.rst

 :wiki_api:`Long short-term memory networks (LSTM) <Long_short-term_memory>` based text classifiers utilize recurrent feedback connections to be able to learn temporal dependencies in sequential data.

-Using the input text, the first layer of an LSTM classifier embeds these textual sequences into low-dimensional vectors using an embedding lookup table.
+Using a sequence of textual tokens extracted from the input text, the first layer of this classifier type embeds those sequences into low-dimensional vectors using an embedding lookup table.
+The subsequent layer applies LSTM over the sequence of embedded word vectors.
 An LSTM's ability to maintain temporal information is generally dependent on its *hidden* dimension.
-Using the input text, the first layer of an LSTM classifier embeds these textual sequences into low-dimensional vectors using an embedding lookup table.
 The LSTM processes the text from left-to-right or in the case of a bi-directional LSTM (bi-LSTM), it can process the text both ways, from left-to-right and right-to-left.
 This yields an output sequence of one vector per token of the input text.
-Optionally, these LSTMs can then be stacked, with the output of one serving as the input to another.
+Optionally, several LSTMs can then be stacked, with the output of one serving as the input to another.

 To obtain a single vector per input text, the vectors for each token can be pooled or the last vector in the sequence can simply be used as the representative vector.
 This vector is analogous to an ``'embedder'`` classifier's pooled output, which is then passed through a classification layer.